oracle-livelabs/oci/security-experience/introduction/introduction.md

 ## Objectives

-* Execute your first security assessment by launching the provided Python script in Oracle Cloud Shell (Oracle Cloud Shell is a Linux terminal provided by Oracle Cloud to run scripts on your OCI tenant).
-The script generates your security assessment reports in excel format, and stores the excel files in an Object Storage bucket.
+* Execute your first security assessment by launching a script (provided in this workshop) in Oracle Cloud Shell (Oracle Cloud Shell is a web browser-based terminal accessible from the Oracle Cloud Console, and provides an ephemeral machine to use as a host for a Linux shell).
+The script generates your security assessment reports in excel format, and stores the excel files in the Linux host and in an Object Storage bucket.
-* Send the security assessment reports from the bucket to an Autonomous Database table via REST API calls.
+* Send the security assessment reports from the Cloud Shell Linux machine to an Autonomous Database table via REST API calls.
 * Deploy the provided APEX application (Security Center dashboard) in the APEX instance hosted in the Autonomous Database.
 * Check all results of your security assessments in the Security Center dashboard, and navigate through the different pages to check available security services that you could deploy in OCI.
-* Optionally, enable one security service automatically (Cloud Guard) via the Security Center dashboard by using Terraform.
+* Optionally, enable one security service automatically (Cloud Guard) via a Security Center dashboard by using Terraform.

 Below you can see the architecture components for this Unique Security Experience: